Visiting Japan was an absolute pleasure. For many reasons, we were grateful we went there after China.

 Japan is clean and well organised.
-In a country of about 120 million people it is unusual to see homeless people or beggars and there is little litter.
+In a country of about 120 million people it is unusual to see homeless people or beggars on the streets and there is little litter.

-There's a paradox in Japan.
-There are few public litter bins but there's hardly any litter.
+There's an interesting paradox in Japan, while public litter bins are very difficult to find in Japan there's hardly any litter.
 Whereas in other countries where there are many litter bins there's lots of litter!

 We found them to be gracious, friendly and helpful.
 With smiles and offers of help.
 We were helped on many occasions.

-Getting and then topping up our Pasmo cards.
+Standing at vending machines confused at how to get and then top up our Pasmo (metro) cards.
 Standing around helplessly looking at railway schedules and maps.
 Being led to a ticket office to buy bus tickets.
-The young girl on the train.

 Trains in Japan can be confusing.
 There are many (especially in Tokyo) and they are managed by different companies.
 Following the app Hyperdia (with JR Pass activated) will eliminate a lot of stress.